 No matter what type of business you’re operating, the security of your employees, your property and your assets should remain a priority.

 To do this effectively, you need to implement security measures that are tailored to your unique business needs.
-Potential threats facing your business depend on a number of factors including
+Potential threats facing your business depend on many factors including

 - The industry you operate in